 So I started experimenting with refined sugar free baking and it turns out that you really can have baked goods without all of the added sugar.

 These Healthy No Sugar Added Blueberry Muffins were the first recipe I made without added sugar and as someone who’s grown up on store bought, sugar filled muffins, I was skeptical.
-But these muffins are so good and you don’t even notice there isn’t added sugar in them!
+But these sugar free blueberry muffins are so good and you don’t even notice there isn’t added sugar in them!

 How do you make muffins without sugar?